vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 NAME                               READY   STATUS    RESTARTS   AGE vitess-operator-7f9c9d58f6-q5zlf   1/1     Running   0          20s
 ```
-We will initialize this cluster with a sample database called ‘weatherapp’ and user/password to access them will be embedded in the configuration [file](https://github.com/askdba/vitess_frameworks/blob/main/django/operator/101_initial_cluster.yaml.django).
+Initialize this cluster with a sample database called ‘weatherapp’ and user/password to access it will be embedded in the configuration [file](https://github.com/askdba/vitess_frameworks/blob/main/django/operator/101_initial_cluster.yaml.django).
 We are basically creating a database which is analogous to a keyspace in Vitess.

 ```
 $ kubectl apply -f 101_initial_cluster.yaml.django